 Soon you’ll leave Windsor Nature Park and enter MacRitchie Nature Reserve where you meet the busy loop around MacRitchie Reservoir Track.
 Follow this track for about 1 km, taking either the road or Terentang Trail to reach the Ranger Station.
 Here you can refill your water bottles, shelter from any rain or use the bathroom.

 From the Ranger Station head upwards on the trail signposted to the TreeTop Walk.
 This section of the hike is fairly uphill as you follow the tarmacked Pierce Track towards the top of a hill.
-The MacRitchie TreeTop Walk starts from near the top of this hill.
-You may have to queue here if it is busy (normally weekends and public holidays are busiest).
+The MacRitchie TreeTop Walk starts near the top of this hill.
+You may have to queue here if it is busy (normally weekends and public holidays are the busiest).

 On the TreeTop Walk

 The TreeTop Walk starts with a few stairs downhill before you pass through a little wooden cabin and onto the high suspension bridge.
 The bridge is very high above the jungle floor and spans a deep valley.
 You are above most of the trees so there are great views across to a reservoir and over the treetops.

 We saw a monitor lizard casually resting at the top of a dead tree trunk roughly 10 metres high.
 I’m not sure how he got here or if he was perhaps stuck.
 The tree trunk looked very smooth and I could only imagine he would just slide all the way down and crash into the ground at the bottom if he tried to crawl down.

 We also saw a monkey walking along the bridge railings.
 He then sat very neatly and somehow balanced there without falling, even though the bridge wobbles quite a bit when people walk along.
 I think it’s perhaps the best treetop walk in Singapore since it gives a fantastic view over MacRitchie area and gets you right up close to the trees.